-- All staff complete the online 'Prevent Course Channel General Awareness.' - All staff use a 'Welfare Concern Form' to highlight any concerns about changes in children's behaviour and refer it to the Designated Safeguarding Leads. - The DSLs report concerns where they feel children are at risk of radicalisation to the multiagency Channel Programme or Children's Social Care and Channel Designated Person. - The DSL should consider whether it would be appropriate to share any information with a new school or college in advance of a child leaving. - Contact details for agency involvement, support and advice about extremism are displayed in Staff Rooms.
-These contact details are as follows: the local police force, 101 (the nonemergency police number), the DfE dedicated telephone helpline and mailbox for nonemergency advice for staff and governors: 020 7340 7624 and counterextremism@education.gsi.gov.uk. - Any visiting speakers will always be supervised when in School and their suitability to present to pupils in the School will have been assessed, and an outline of their presentation obtained and checked before the date of the presentation.
+- All staff complete the online 'Prevent Course Channel General Awareness.' - All staff alert concerns via Wellbeing manager or directly to the DSL. - The DSLs report concerns where they feel children are at risk of radicalisation to the multi-agency Channel Programme or Children's Social Care and Channel Designated Person. - The DSL should consider whether it would be appropriate to share any information with a new school or college in advance of a child leaving. - Contact details for agency involvement, support and advice about extremism are displayed in Staff Rooms.
+These contact details are as follows: the local police force, 101 (the non-emergency police number), the DfE dedicated telephone helpline and mailbox for non-emergency advice for staff and governors: 020 7340 7624 and counter-extremism@education.gsi.gov.uk. - Any visiting speakers will always be supervised when in school and their suitability to present to pupils in the school will have been assessed, and an outline of their presentation obtained and checked before the date of the presentation.
 All staff need to ensure the visiting speaker guidelines in the 'Safer Recruitment Policy' are followed.